This short paper contains a list of common-sense and biblical arguments

-against calvinism.
-I am not saying that calvinists are going to hell
+against Calvinism and predestination.
+I am not saying that Calvinists are going to hell

 believe that God dictated who will be saved before that person was even